 Last Updated on

 Nowadays, medical practices don’t rely heavily on traditional marketing to promote their services anymore.
-The advent of technology opened a lot of opportunities for healthcare providers to continually increase their number of patients without spending too much.
-With the introduction of the Internet, one click has never been more powerful than it is today.
-For the past decade, digital marketing has been influential in promoting products and services.
-And search engine optimization (SEO) is one of the most important aspects when it comes to digital marketing.
+The advent of technology opened a lot of opportunities for healthcare providers to continuously attract new patients without spending too much.
+With the steadily increasing popularity of the Internet, one click has never been more powerful than it is today.
+For the past decade, digital marketing has helped businesses in all sectors promote their products and services – and search engine optimization (SEO) is one of the most important aspects when it comes to digital marketing.

 Search engine optimization (SEO) is a marketing discipline that focuses on increasing the number and quality of visitors to a website.
-SEO specialists do it by improving rankings in the algorithmic search engine results.
-Basically, it’s just a set of rules for optimizing a website for search engines that would, in turn, improve its search engine rankings.
+SEO specialists do this by improving rankings in the algorithmic search engine results.
+Basically, it’s just a set of rules for optimizing a website for search engines that would, in turn, improve the site’s search engine rankings.
 SEO is a great way to increase the quality and visibility of a website by ensuring that it can easily be found in search engines for words and phrases that are relevant to what the website is offering.
-The quality of your website will drastically improve by making your website more user-friendly and easy to navigate.
+And the quality of your website will drastically improve by making your website more user-friendly and easy to navigate.

-And it’s good to understand SEO in general, but SEO actually gets a little more complex.
-Did you know that are two main SEO-related digital marketing disciplines?
+And it’s good to understand SEO in general, but SEO actually gets a little more complex than what I just mentioned above.
+In fact, did you know that there are two main SEO-related digital marketing disciplines?
 Local SEO and organic SEO.

 If you’ve been actively marketing your services online, or at least planning to, you’ve probably heard of both local SEO and organic SEO.
-You might be asking yourself – what is the difference?
+So, you might be asking yourself – what is the difference?
 Before we differentiate local SEO and organic SEO, let’s first define each term.

 Organic SEO is a marketing practice of optimizing your website to make it search engine friendly and getting it ranked for relevant keywords.
 However, it might not include a local element and it’s usually not associated with a brick and mortar business.
 Usually, organic search just revolves around a website.
 On the other hand, local SEO has a geographical component.
 It is the practice of building signals of relevance around a specific location.